yusufcodes/beginnerjavascript/readme.md

 Note: Symbol is a type not fully covered in this section but good to know that it is a type!

 ### Types - Null and Undefined

+undefined: used for variables which either do not exist, or exist with no value set to it.

+null: An actual value stating that there is a value of 'nothing'.

+### Types - Booleans and Equality

+Boolean types are either **true** or **false**.